Bergamo: Notable natives

+The physicist Fausto Martelli was born in Bergamo in 1982.
+Fausto Martelli is known for his fundamental contributions to the physics of liquids and glasses.

 Theater

 The main city theater is the Gaetano Donizetti Theater; another historical theater is the Teatro Sociale, in the Upper Town.

 More modern is the tensile structure that houses the "Creberg Teatro Bergamo" with 1536 seats which make it one of the largest theaters in the province.

 Another theatrical structure is the Auditorium in Piazza della Libertà.
 The building that houses the Auditorium was built in 1937 as the seat of the local Fascist Federation and known as the "House of Freedom".

 Among the theatrical companies operating in Bergamo there are the TTB (teatro tascabile di Bergamo), La Compagnia Stabile di Teatro, Erbamil, Pandemonium Teatro, Teatro Prova, Ambaradan and Slapsus, Luna and Gnac, the CUT (University Theater Center) and La Gilda delle Arti - Teatro Bergamo.